arrase/ai-shell-assistant/README.md

 # AI Shell Assistant

 This project provides an AI-powered shell assistant capable of executing shell commands and assisting with software development tasks.
-It uses a conversational agent built with the `langgraph` and `langchain_google_vertexai` libraries.
+It uses a conversational agent built with the `langgraph` libraries.

 ## Features